Arial: Code page variants

 Arial Baltic, Arial CE, Arial Cyr, Arial Greek, Arial Tur are aliases created in the FontSubstitutes section of WIN.INI by Windows.
 These entries all point to the master font.
 When an alias font is specified, the font's character map contains different character set from the master font and the other alias fonts.

 In addition, Monotype also sells Arial in reduced character sets, such as Arial CE, Arial WGL, Arial Cyrillic, Arial Greek, Arial Hebrew, Arial Thai.

 Arial Unicode is a version supporting all characters assigned with Unicode 2.1 code points.

 Arial Nova

 Arial Nova's design is based on the 1982's Sonora Sans bitmapped fonts, which were in fact Arial renamed to avoid licensing issues.
-It was bundled with Windows 10, and is offered free of charge on Microsoft Store.
+Character spacing and other modifications were made to Arial Nova to return to the shapes and proportions of the original 1982 design created for IBM’s high-speed laser printers.
+It was bundled with Windows 10 and up, and is offered free of charge on Microsoft Store.
 It contains Regular, Bold and Light weights, corresponding italics and corresponding Condensed widths.